Certain Product Marketing. June 4, 2026.

 And it runs anywhere, on anything

-Greet opens in a browser on any iOS, Android, or Windows device already carried by the team.
-Greet prints to AirPrint, Mopria, or Zebra hardware already in the room.
-Staff can sign in from a link.
-Staff can sign in with no app to download.
-Staff can sign in with no IT ticket to file.
-If venue WiFi drops, Greet keeps scanning.
-Greet keeps printing.
-Greet keeps registering walk-ins offline.
-Greet syncs everything the second the connection returns.
+Greet opens in a browser on any iOS, Android, or Windows device your team already carries.
+Greet prints to AirPrint, Mopria, or Zebra hardware that's already in the room.
+Staff sign in from a link with no app to download.
+Staff sign in from a link with no IT ticket to file.

 Flexibility is the whole design